ethantmcgee/ethantmcgee/README.md

 ### 👋

 I'm Ethan, a Software / DevOps Engineer currently located in Greenville, SC.
-I'm a Cloud Platform Engineer at [Enlighten](https://www.eitccorp.com/), and I also teach at [@bjucps](https://github.com/bjucps).
+I'm a Cloud Platform Engineer at [Enlighten](https://www.eitccorp.com/), and I also formerly taught at [@bjucps](https://github.com/bjucps).

 **What I'm Currently Contributing To**: